 Report Work-based Hours and Progress on the Job

 About 80% of an Apprenticeship program is completed through on the job work-based training.
-One hour of work based training is awarded for each hour worked on the job and must be completed under the direct supervision of a certified trades person or equivalent.
+One hour of work-based training is awarded for each hour worked on the job and must be completed under the direct supervision of a certified tradesperson or equivalent.

-Apprentice are responsible for reporting their work-based hours and progress on the job through the submission of.
+Apprentices are responsible for reporting their work-based hours and progress on the job through the submission of.

 - Monthly Work Reports, and

 Apprentice Hours and Field Progress Assessments are entered into the JLATA Database and reviewed regularly by the JLATA Board to monitor Apprentice practical skill levels and ensure they are receiving work-based training that incorporates the full scope of the Apprenticeship Program.